Letter from Peter C. Benham to his wife.

 In envelope headed ‘O A S’ addressed to Mrs Peter C Benham, 9 Vint Crescent Colchester Essex.

-Postmarked FIELD POST OFFICE 734 dated 7 JA 46.
+Postmarked FIELD POST OFFICE 734 dated 7 FE 46.
 Signed P.C.
 Benham.

 Major P.C.
 Benham,